Skip to main content

 Using Technology in Special Education

-According to the National Center for Education Statistics, by 2020, students who required special education services under the Individuals with Disabilities Education Act (IDEA) accounted for over 14% of total public school enrollment.
+According to the National Center for Education Statistics, in 2022-2023, students who received special education services under the Individuals with Disabilities Education Act (IDEA) accounted for 15% of total public school enrollment.
 To best meet the needs of students with disabilities, special education teachers are increasingly turning to modern technology.
-Instructors can harness the power of technology to enhance educational accessibility, instill confidence in their students and differentiate learning to support the success of all students, regardless of ability.

 Accessibility